-m) Impairment of Non-Financial Assets
+THE MARITIME UNION OF AUSTRALIA DIVISION AND ITS SUBSIDIARY AND BRANCHES m) Impairment of Non-Financial Assets n) Fair Value Measurement

 All assets are assessed for impairment at the end of each reporting period to the extent that there is an impairment trigger.
 Where indications of impairment exist, the asset's recoverable amount is estimated and an impairment adjustment made if the asset's recoverable amount is less than its carrying amount.